bioinformatics-ca/EPI_2021/epi2020_module5_lab.md

 * Provide the following input to the GREAT interface:
     * Assembly: **Human: GRCh38**
     * Test regions: The randomized short version of the BED files you just downloaded.
 (58394.Blueprint.ERS1027405.H3K27ac.peak_calls.random_short.bed)
+    * Leave the "Background regions" to its default value, "Whole Genome"

 * Submit the form.